divyashapahuja/twitter-selenium/README.md

 # twitter-selenium
+Signup on twitter
+Login twitter
+Save tweets in a file
-Login twitter using Selenium with Python.
+All using Selenium with Python.